 The Concept of Time in Africa

-However, it's just as likely that you will go to visit an African country and find that everything happens precisely on schedule.
+However, it's just as likely that you will visit an African country and find that everything happens precisely on schedule.
 You can never generalize.

-Swahili time is followed by many East Africans, particularly Kenyans and Tanzanians.
-Swahili time starts at 6am not midnight.
-So if a Tanzanian tells you the bus leaves at 1 in the morning, he probably means 7am.
-If he says the train leaves at 3 in the morning that would mean 9am.
+Swahili time is followed by many East Africans, particularly Kenyans and Tanzanians, and starts at 6 a.m. not midnight.
+So if a Tanzanian tells you the bus leaves at 1 a.m. in the morning, he probably means 7 a.m.
+If he says the train leaves at 3 a.m. in the morning that would mean 9 a.m.
 It's wise to double check.
-Interestingly, Ethiopians use the same clock, but they don't speak Swahili.
+Interestingly, some Ethiopians use the same clock, but they don't speak Swahili.

 The Ethiopian Calendar

-Ethiopians follow an ancient Coptic calendar that runs about 7.5 years behind the Gregorian calendar (which most of you reading probably follow).
-The Ethiopian calendar is made up of 12 months; each lasting 30 days, and then an extra month is tagged on lasting just 5 days (6 in a leap year).
-Most of the world's calendars are in fact based on an ancient Egyptian calendar, so there are many similarities.
-Ethiopia is 7.5 years behind the Gregorian calendar because the Ethiopian Orthodox Church and the Roman Catholic Church didn't agree on the date of the creation of the world, so they started off from two different points many hundreds of years ago.
+Ethiopians follow an ancient Coptic calendar that runs about 7.5 years behind the Gregorian calendar.
+The Ethiopian calendar is made up of 12 months each lasting 30 days, and then an extra month is tagged on lasting just five days (six in a leap year).
+Although this means that the Ethiopian calendar year has the same number of days as the Gregorian calendar year, the former is 7.5 years behind the latter because the Ethiopian Orthodox Church and the Roman Catholic Church disagree on the date of the birth of Jesus.
+Therefore, they started off from two different points many hundreds of years ago.

 Ethiopians celebrated their millennium in style in September 2007.